 Trail running shoes are the most important purchase you’ll make once you dive into the trail running lifestyle.
 Having capable, durable, and comfortable trail runners is imperative if you want to get the most from your adventures in the field.
-Trail runners come in many shapes and styles, some with deep foam soles, others with aggressive lugs designed to propel you in the wettest of conditions.
-The three main design features that set a good pair of trail running shoes apart from your run-of-the-mill running shoes are the tread, amount of foot protection, a stiff construction, and waterproof exteriors.
-With the endless combinations of these factors, finding the right trail runner for your trail running can seem daunting, but we’ve got you covered with our guides to selecting the best pair of shoes for the trail in front of you.
+Trail runners come in many shapes and styles, some with soft or firm midsoles, others with aggressive lugs designed to propel you in the wettest of conditions.
+The three main design features that set trail running shoes apart from your daily running shoes or trainers are the aggressive tread, amount of foot protection, and waterproof protection.
+With the endless combinations of these factors, finding the right trail runner for you can seem daunting, but we’ve got you covered with our guides to selecting the best pair of shoes for the trail in front of you.

-As the name suggests, this division of the trail running show world is made for those who like to blaze their own trails.
+As the name suggests, this division of the trail running shoe world is made for those who like to blaze their own trails.
 Made to help any trail runner handle rough country and do it rapidly.
 They feature durable materials designed to take a beating.
 The structure of the shoes will be more rigid to provide greater “torsional rigidity,” made to prevent twisting when running on variable and uneven surfaces.
-Most of these shoes also feature waterproofing as off-trail runners will likely encounter boggy sections of trail or stream crossings.
+Most of these shoes also feature waterproofing as off-trail runners will likely encounter wet or muddy conditions.

 As you peruse the wall of trail running shoes in front of you at your local running shop or scroll web pages shopping, you’ll notice the variation between the heel-to-toe-drop and stack height between brands and shoe types.
 Some makers have made their names on thick foam soles designed to absorb impacts and rocks, and other makers prefer thinner, stiffer midsoles that provide hard protection from trail obstacles and provide for a firmer running platform.